-- Maximum Size: 8 Inches
+- Maximum Size: 8 inches

 - Diet: Herbivore

-It possesses only a single color, but that color is enough to make it one of the most stunning tangs in the market today.
+This tang possesses only a single color, but that color is enough to make it one of the most stunning tangs in the market today.
 It is fully covered from head to tail with a pastel-like bright yellow.
 It has no other markings other than a small white blade on its tail which is only used during fighting.

-This fish is endemic to Hawaii and its surrounding islands where they form huge shoals.
+This fish is endemic to Hawaii and its surrounding islands, where they form huge shoals.
 They are a common fish and are usually witnessed by divers in the area with their schooling behavior.

-Juveniles usually go for as little as $30 while adults range between $60 to $80 per specimen.
+Juveniles usually go for as little as $30, while adults range between $60 to $80 per specimen.

-For a large fish the yellow tang is quite peaceful with other species, making them ideal candidates for a wide range of tank setups.
+For a large fish, the yellow tang is quite peaceful with other species, making them ideal candidates for a wide range of tank setups.
 As usual, any hostility this fish may have is reserved for other members of the surgeonfish clan, especially when dealing with others of its own kind.
 However, a large enough aquarium can house multiple yellow tangs as long as there is enough breathing space for them all.

 Their shoaling behavior in the wild can be witnessed in captivity as well.
 They like to play "follow the leader" where they all follow a designated fish to either ends of the tank.